 When we connect to our true self while experiencing and expressing our emotions, we cultivate inner peace.
 Choose to feel.

-If you’d like to understand your emotions better, listen to our free webinar.
+If you’d like to understand your emotions better and reach for emotional well-being, listen to our free webinar.

 For those ready for a bigger step toward transformation and change, try our EQ online course to develop greater peace and emotional intelligence.

-For an expert guide on the journey to owning your voice and regaining your true self, call Heartmanity at 406-577-2100.
+For an expert guide on the journey to owning your voice and regaining your true self, email support@Heartmanity.